Digital omnivore: Connected devices and digital consumption

 A 2015 study of digital media consumption showed that smartphones were primarily used for communication, and tablets were primarily used for entertainment – additionally, both were frequently used in conjuncture with other devices, like televisions.
 An earlier 2011 analysis of the way consumers in the U.S. viewed news content on their devices throughout the day demonstrated how people use different mobile devices for different functions.
-On a typical weekend morning, digital omnivores accessed their news using their tablet, favored their computer during the working day, and returned to tablet use in the evening, peaking between the hours of 9pm and midnight.
+On a typical weekend morning, digital omnivores accessed their news using their tablet, favored their computer during the working day, and returned to tablet use in the evening, peaking between the hours of 9 p.m. and midnight.
 Mobile phones were used for web-browsing throughout the day when users were away from their personal computer.

 Increased Wi-Fi availability and mobile broadband adoption have changed the way people are going online.
 In August 2011, more than a third (37.2%) of U.S. digital traffic coming from mobile phones occurred via a Wi-Fi connection while tablets, which traditionally required a Wi-Fi connection to access the Internet, are increasingly driving traffic using mobile broadband access.
 As of 2021, LTE, 5G, and other forms of mobile broadband access are available on the majority of mobile devices.

 Tablets contributed nearly 2% of all web browsing traffic in the United States in 2011.
 During this period, iPads also began to account for a higher share of Internet traffic than iPhones (46.8% vs. 42.6% of all iOS device traffic.